intel/nauta/docs/user-guide/actions/getting_started.md

 `nctl launch webui`

 **Note:** If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
-After establishing a tunnel from the gateway to your local machine, you can use the URL by this command provided by `nctl`.
+After establishing a tunnel from the gateway to your local machine, you can use the URL provided by `nctl` command.

 An example Web UI screen is shown below.

 ![](images/web_ui.png)

-The web UI shows the six columns listed below.
-Each of these column headings are clickable, so to re-sort the listing of experiments based on that column heading, ascending or descending order, click that column heading.
-The six columns are:
+The web UI shows the six columns.
+Each of these column headings are clickable.
+Click that column heading to re-sort the listing of experiments based on that column heading, ascending or descending order:

 * **Name:** The left-most column lists the experiments by name.
 * **Status:** This column reveals experiment’s current status, one of: `QUEUED, RUNNING, COMPLETE, CANCELLED, FAILED, CREATING`.